 Anxiety-driven behaviour:

-If your dog circles and seems unable to relax, environmental stress may be involved.
+If your dog circles and seems unable to relax, environmental stress may be involved in it.
 New homes, loud noises, or routine changes can trigger repetitive behaviours.

 As dogs age, mobility changes.